ITensor/website/docs/tutorials/fermions/main.md

 minus signs occur because in our convention (and as discussed above) the up state is ordered before the down state within a single site.

-Using the "Cup", "Cdn", etc. operators in ITensor is _optional_.
+Using the "Cup", "Cdn", etc. operators in ITensor is _optional_ when doing measurements properties of MPS or when making your own MPO (not using AutoMPO).
 It is often clearer to use the "Aup", "Adn", etc. operators because it makes it clear that one is working with hard-core bosons plus Jordan-Wigner string.

+On the other hand, if you want to create a Hamiltonian for a fermionic system using AutoMPO, using the operator names "Cup", "Cdn" etc. is not optional.
+This is because AutoMPO recognizes these special operator names and uses internal rewriting rules to add Jordan-Wigner "F" string in between them.
+(See next section.)

 <a name="autompo"></a>